ACUTE LEUKEMIA

 -

-Beauty care eases anxiety for isolated blood cancer patients
+Beauty sessions may ease anxiety for blood cancer patients in isolation

-Symptom relief CompletedThis study looked at whether aesthetic therapy (like beauty and relaxation sessions) can help reduce anxiety and improve quality of life for patients with acute leukemia or those who had a stem cell transplant.
-These patients are isolated in a protected hospital area for at least…
+Symptom relief CompletedThis study tested whether aesthetic therapy sessions (like skincare or makeup) could reduce anxiety and improve quality of life for patients with acute leukemia or those who had a stem cell transplant.
+These patients are isolated in a protected hospital area for at least 28 days.…

 Matched conditions: ACUTE LEUKEMIA